piyook/Shai-Hulud-Scanner/README.md

 - **Console Logs**: Displays scan results, including any detected malicious packages.
 - **Directory Scanning**: When using `--dir`, shows progress for each file and provides a summary of total files scanned and files with threats.
+- **Global Package Scanning**: When using `--global`, scans all globally installed npm packages and reports any malicious versions found.
 - **Output File (Optional)**: Saves detailed results to a specified file.
 - **Malicious Package List**: Use the `--create-list` option to generate a `malicious_packages.txt` file for reference.